Mission and metrics: How purpose-driven entrepreneurs scale their businesses

 "Few would disagree with our mission," says Ada.
 "The challenge is in committing people to do something.
 On social media, we publish how many millions of plastic bottles have been saved.
 All the water stations have a digital display that show the number of bottles that have been avoided.
 We use data and the Internet of Things to show people their individual and collective impact, and that collective achievement can be very powerful."

 Such facts and figures move the conversation into the mainstream by demonstrating the tangible value of the business to the consumer.
-They can also powerfully illustrate the importance of broadening the movement, with impact amplified as more customers join the fold.
+They can also powerfully illustrate the importance of broadening the movement, with impact amplified as more clients join the fold.

 As companies grow and look for new investments, ESG data can help them find complementary and strategic partners aligned to their missions.
-According to HSBC Private banking's proprietary Essence of Enterprise data, most entrepreneurs track customer feedback and employee retention, but leaders with purpose tend to use additional measures that assess the positive impact of their businesses, such as ESG reporting, industry recognition awards and wider media coverage [Figure 1].
+According to HSBC Private banking's proprietary Essence of Enterprise data, most entrepreneurs track client feedback and employee retention, but leaders with purpose tend to use additional measures that assess the positive impact of their businesses, such as ESG reporting, industry recognition awards and wider media coverage [Figure 1].

 Figure 1: Purpose-driven entrepreneurs use a broader range of metrics to measure impact